Latest sample galleries

 The Nikon Z7 is the company's first full-frame mirrorless camera: a 46MP, 4K-capable machine built around a variant of the D850's BSI CMOS chip, but with the addition of on-sensor phase detection.
 It's designed to offer an experience familiar to existing Nikon DSLR shooters in a smaller, lighter camera.
 The Z7 is based around the all-new Nikon Z-mount but an adapter is available for use with existing Nikkor F-mount lenses.

-We have a few reservations regarding the autofocus interface on our pre-production camera (though its accuracy was quite good), but overall, the Z7 we used felt very polished.
+We have a few reservations regarding the autofocus interface (though its accuracy seems quite good), but overall, the Z7 we used felt very polished.
 This is all the more impressive given that the Z7 is Nikon's first entrant in the full-frame mirrorless space and the company is clearly aiming it at the higher-end of the market.

 |Pre-production sample JPEG.